-Although I am in no way a gamer, even though I enjoyed playing games as a kid on my PS2 for most of my free time, I do enjoy watching videos of video games, not necessarily because I don't want to play them myself, but because I am not as interested in playing games like I used to as a kid.
-I enjoy laying on my bed and seeing the gameplay pass through my eyes, hear commentary and so forth.
+Although I am in no way a gamer, even though I enjoyed playing games as a kid on my PlayStation 2 for most of my free time, I do enjoy watching videos of video games.
+This is not necessarily because I don't want to play them myself, but because I am not as interested in playing games like I used to as a kid.
+I enjoy laying on my bed and seeing the gameplay pass through my eyes, hearing commentary, and so forth.

-Regardless, as a philosopher I do enjoy exploring the deeper meanings of video games, and those who usually have them more are usually more esoteric, in a sense that they are not well known like mainstream games such as Fortnite, Counter-Strike and so on.
-Here are a few games I watched and helped me in my philosophical endavours (Massive spoilers for said games are included):
+Regardless, as a philosopher, I do enjoy exploring the deeper meanings of video games, and those which usually have them the most are usually more esoteric, in a sense that they are not well known like mainstream games such as Fortnite and Counter-Strike.
+Here are a few games I have watched and which have helped me in my philosophical endeavors (Massive spoilers for said games are included):

 1. Silent Hill 2 (The Villain Is Inside You)